 Dogs have lived with humans for thousands of years, but it wasn’t until the mid-20th Century that ‘dog food’ existed as a product in itself.
 Dogs made do with table scraps and lesser cuts of meat, as well as the occasional ‘street treat’.
 Nowadays, we recognize the impact a dog’s diet can have on their health and, more recently, many of us have started to examine the environmental impact and ethics of dog food.
-In this quick round-up, I’ll take a look at some of the best brands for sustainable, healthy dog food to keep you, your pup, and the planet happy.

 Raw, BARF, Vegan – What to feed your dog

 First things first, it’s important to note that dogs and humans share many similarities in terms of nutritional needs but that our digestive tracts are a little different.
 Dogs have a far shorter digestive tract, meaning that they have a shorter period of time in which to extract nutrients from food.
 In practice, this means that high fiber diets are not typically a good idea.
-That said, a diet without any fiber at all (i.e. a meat-only diet) can cause constipation and other digestive problems.
+That said, a diet without any fiber at all (i.e., a meat-only diet) can cause constipation and other digestive problems.

 Indeed, while some folks think of dogs as being outright carnivores, this isn’t actually the case.
 Like humans, dogs are omnivores and under normal circumstances can meet their nutritional needs by eating a combination of plant and animal-derived foods (R).
 A meat-only diet is unbalanced and won’t meet a dog’s nutritional needs.

 Raw dog food usually means raw meat, which has its own set of health problems.
 As you’d expect, raw meat is a great breeding ground for undesirable bacteria, so you’ll need to be very stringent about washing your hands, kitchen surfaces, food bowls, and such to avoid contamination.
-Fortunately, some companies, including my top picks, Steve’s Real Food and Primal, make it easy and fair safer to feed your pup a BARF diet if that’s your wont.
+Fortunately, some companies, including my top picks, Steve’s Real Food and Primal, make it easy and fair safer to feed your pup a BARF diet if that’s your preference.

 Making dog food at home